 Because the focus of both Collaborative Divorce and Mediation is to build agreements from the outset, you can focus on the real questions that need to be addressed and on the best solutions.

 There’s another benefit.
 When you can preserve (or create) a working relationship with your children’s co-parent in your divorce, your children will do better.
-Children do better when not exposed to parental acrimony.
-Collaborative Divorce and Mediation give you the opportunity to build a healthy future for yourself and your children.
+Children do much better when not exposed to parental acrimony.
+Mediation or Collaborative Divorce give you the opportunity to build a healthy future for yourself and your children.

-Not all family law attorneys in Seattle have the training or experience to offer Collaborative Divorce or Mediation as options.
-If you’re interested in authoring the next chapter in your story instead of turning it over to a ghost-writer, ask the divorce lawyers you’re interviewing whether they offer these options and, if so, what their training and experience is.
+Most family law attorneys are not mediators.
+Not all family law attorneys in Seattle has the training or experience to offer Collaborative Divorce as an option.
+If you’re interested in authoring the next chapter in your story instead of turning it over to a ghost-writer, consult a mediator or ask the divorce lawyers you’re interviewing whether they offer Collaborative Divorce and, if so, what their training and experience is.
 Then make your choice.